GT-ARC/opaca-core/examples/ping-pong/README.md

 * Ping and Pong in different AgentContainers under the same RuntimePlatform
 * Ping and Pong in different AgentContainers under different RuntimePlatform

-In each case, the messages are sent first to the ContainerAgent, who then redirects them accordingly.
-(In the case that both are in the same container, they could also communicate directly with each others, but that's not what we want to test.)

-The Main.kt file has to be adapted to either start all agents in the same container, or start either a single Ping or a single Pong agent depending on command line parameters (which are passed in the Dockerfile, to be adapted before calling `docker build`).

-## Starting process for both-in-same-container-case:
+## Starting process for distributed Ping Pong:

+* run `mvn install`
 * start runtime platform
-* go to pingpong directory
+* go to `pingpong` directory
-* run `mvn install`
-* run `docker build -t ping-pong-container-image .`
+* run `docker build -f Dockerfile_Ping -t ping-container-image .` to create Ping agent container
-* run `curl -X 'POST' 'http://localhost:8000/containers' -H 'Content-Type: application/json' -d '{"imageName": "ping-pong-container-image"}'`
+* run `curl -X 'POST' 'http://localhost:8000/containers' -H 'Content-Type: application/json' -d '{"imageName": "ping-container-image"}'` to deploy ping agent container on runtime platform
+* do the same with `pong` instead of `ping` to start the container with the Pong agent
-* check container name with `docker ps`, then see logs with `docker logs -f <container_namw>`
+* check container names with `docker ps`, then see logs with `docker logs -f <container_namw>`

-## Problems

-Currently, in the all-on-one-container case, there is a problem with getting the result of the outbound invoke, being redirected to the same inner container:

-pingagent -> container agent: outbound invoke
-    container agent -> runtime platform: invoke (waiting) runtime platform -> container agent: invoke
-            container agent -> pongagent: invoke    ## this is called container agent <- pongagent: result    ## function is called, but result never received

-problem with nested invoke? no matter how we wait, with lock, or Thread.sleep, the callback code in the ContainerAgent's invoke method is only executed when the invoke method itself is finished, resulting in either a deadlock (with lock or thread.sleep in loop) or null result (with thread.sleep with fixed time).
+You may also run both the ping and pong agents in the same container; for this, adapt the `Main.kt` accordingly to create both a ping agent and (one or more) pong agents.